enridaga/gapvis/README.md

 * Deploy it on your Web Server

 ### API specification
-This section describe what a data provider must implement to use GapVis as visualization tool.
+This section describes what a data provider must implement to use GapVis as visualization tool.

 #### /books/.json
 List of available books, with core metadata: